-This post covers 12 famous New Orleans cocktails, including the best cocktail bars to drink them in.
-We also offer a free cocktail tour.
+This post covers 15 famous New Orleans drinks, including the best cocktail bars to drink them in.

 You will want to visit Pat O’Brien’s on Bourbon Street for this original New Orleans mixed drink.

-Pat O’s is the home of the Hurricane and offers a variety of atmospheres with their main bar, piano bar, patio bar, and a courtyard restaurant.
+Pat O’s is the home of the Hurricane and offers a variety of atmospheres with its main bar, piano bar, patio bar, and courtyard restaurant.

 Take home a bottle of Pat O’Brien’s hurricane mix and a signature souvenir glass.

-The Sazerac is not only unique to New Orleans, but it is also said to be the world’s very first cocktail!
+The Sazerac is not only unique to New Orleans but it is also said to be the world’s very first cocktail and New Orleans' signature drink!

 Developed by New Orleans apothecary Antoine Amedie Peychaud using French brandy and his special bitters in 1838, the Sazerac quickly grew in popularity, and by 1850 was the country’s first branded cocktail.

-The recipe has gone through a few changes over the years, and today includes sugar, rye whiskey, Herbsaint, and Peychaud’s Bitters.
+The recipe for this classic cocktail has gone through a few changes over the years, and today includes sugar, rye whiskey, Herbsaint, Peychaud’s Bitters, and a lemon twist.

 Try Arnaud’s French 75 for this original.